LogtalkDotOrg/logtalk3/README.md

 and can be found in the `manuals` directory.
 PDF versions of the reference and user manuals can be downloaded from the Logtalk web site.

-The file `RELEASE_NOTES.txt` contains descriptions of all Logtalk updates since the first public version.
+The file `RELEASE_NOTES.md` contains descriptions of all Logtalk updates since the first public version.
 Read it carefully if you have been using a previous Logtalk version.